Vikki Laing: Professional career

 Laing turned professional in 2003 but a limiting category led to a frustrating year on the 2004 LPGA Tour, where she were first alternate on four occasions without getting in and on her debut at the Giant Eagle LPGA Classic she missed the cut by one shot.
-She got the opportunity to tee it up for the second time at the State Farm Rail Classic in Springfield, Illinois, were she made her first LPGA Tour cut.
+She got the opportunity to tee it up for the second time at the State Farm Rail Classic in Springfield, Illinois, where she made her first LPGA Tour cut.
 In 2005 she played just 8 LPGA tournaments.

 In 2006 she dropped down to play on the Duramed Futures Tour (later renamed Symetra Tour), the second-tier women's professional golf tour in the United States and the "official developmental tour" of the LPGA Tour.
 In 2007 she had her first professional career win, in The Gettysburg Championship.
 She also finished runner-up at the 2007 Betty Puskar Golf Classic and the 2008 Duramed Invitational, one stroke behind Vicky Hurst.

 In 2009, Laing joined the Ladies European Tour where she had her best season in 2010, finishing runner-up at the Deutsche Bank Ladies Swiss Open and the Finnair Masters, both behind Lee-Anne Pace, and ended the season in 10th spot on the Order of Merit.
 In 2011, she was runner-up at the Sanya Ladies Open, a tournament co-sanctioned by the China LPGA Tour, Ladies Asian Golf Tour and the LET.

 Laing participated in the "Australian Swing", and on the ALPG Tour finished runner-up at the 2014 Women's Victorian Open and 2015 New South Wales Women's Open.

 At her first major, the 2009 Women's British Open, Laing was T7 after the first round but fell back to an eventual 66th place.
 She scored an albatross at the 2014 Women's British Open at Royal Birkdale Golf Club, only the fourth albatross to be recorded at women's major golf championships.
 Following the tournament she rose to a career high of 143 on the Women's World Golf Rankings, and she featured in the top 150 also in 2010 and 2015.